lalitbhagat7/lalitbhagat7.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I graduated with a Master of Science degree in Computer Science from the University of California, Los Angeles (**UCLA**), where I was advised by [Prof. Bolei Zhou](https://boleizhou.github.io/lab/) and [Prof. Cho-Jui Hsieh](https://web.cs.ucla.edu/~chohsieh/).
+Recently graduated with a Master of Science degree in Computer Science from the University of California, Los Angeles (**UCLA**), where I was advised by [Prof. Bolei Zhou](https://boleizhou.github.io/lab/) and [Prof. Cho-Jui Hsieh](https://web.cs.ucla.edu/~chohsieh/).
 Prior to this, I earned my Bachelor’s degree with honours in Computer Science & Engineering from JIIT, India.

 During my academic journey, I had the opportunity to work as a Teaching Associate (formerly Teaching Assistant) at UCLA.
 You can find my teaching reviews and ratings [here](https://lalitbhagat7.github.io/teaching/).